arassec/igor/module-misc/src/main/resources/doc/pause-action.md

 # Pause Action

+## Description
 This action pauses execution by the configured amount of time.
+Execution pauses **for every data item** which is processed by the action.

-# Parameters
+## Parameters
 The action can be configured by the following parameters:

 Parameter | Description